← All varieties

 Tree

-Tree vigorous, with long, moderately stout branches.
-Form upright or roundish, rather dense.
-Productive.
+Tree vigorous, productive, a heavy regular bearer; form upright or roundish, rather dense, with long, moderately stout to stout branches.
 Twigs medium to long, straight, rather stout; internodes medium or below.
 Bark olive-green partly covered with clear brownish-red, lightly mottled with scarf-skin.
 Lenticels numerous, large, generally round, raised, very conspicuous.
 Buds medium, broad, flat, obtuse, appressed, pubescent, deeply set in the bark.
+Blooms late in the season, like Rails; older trees are apt to bear rather small fruit unless the fruit is thinned (Beach).

 Fruit

-Cavity: Acuminate, varying from medium in depth and width to deep and broad, sometimes partly russeted, obscurely furrowed.
-Thomas records the cavity as regular and of medium depth.
+Cavity: Acuminate, varying from medium in depth and width to deep and broad, sometimes partly russeted, obscurely furrowed (Beach, Hedrick); regular, medium depth (Thomas); deep, wavy, obtuse, with trace of russet (Budd-Hansen).

 Season